sumitbasu08/Coffee-Shop-Sales-Analysis-using-Excel/README.md

+#Coffee Shop#

 Objective:
-	Analyse the retail sales data to gain actionable insights that will enhance the performance of the shop.
+Analyse the retail sales data to gain actionable insights that will enhance the performance of the shop.

 Recommended Analysis:
-	How do sales vary by day of the week & hour of the day?
+1.How do sales vary by day of the week & hour of the day?

-	Are there any peak times for sales activity?
+2.Are there and peak times for sales activity?

-	What is the total sales revenue for each month?
+3.What is the total sales revenue for each month?

-	How do sales vary across different store locations?
+4.How do sales vary across different store locations?

-	What is the average price/order per person?
+5.What is the average price/order per person?

-	Which product are the best-selling in terms of quantity & revenue?
+6.Which product are the best-selling in terms of quantity & revenue?

-	How do sales vary by product category and type?
+7.How do sales vary by product category and type?